davidthewatson/davidthewatson.github.io/src/about/index.md

 fans-say-it-changed-their-lives-too) ended with a spectacular bike crash.
 Slow jogging long distances has taught me that [the race is not always to the swift](https://read.gov/aesop/025.html).

-I've spent a lifetime learning from my childhood diabetes diagnosis by building a protocol of feasting, fasting, reading, writing, and reflecting.
+I've spent a lifetime learning from my childhood diabetes diagnosis by building a protocol of feasting, fasting, and exercise.

 > The real cycle you're working on is a cycle called yourself. <footer>- <cite>[Robert Pirsig][1]</cite></footer>
 [1]: https://en.wikipedia.org/wiki/Robert_M._Pirsig